shazChaudhry/configGitHubOIDCinAWS/README.md

 These resources are created in AWS by executing Terraform on a command-line.
 Ensure the resultant satefiles are version controlled for future maintenance

+The following is going to be created in AWS
+- Region is set to be eu-west-2 (London).
+Change the variable for a different region
+- An IAM identity provider for GitHub OIDC
+- An IAM role which can be assumed by trusted resources using OpenID Connect Federated Users.
+Update the terraform configuration in main.tf for your list of GitHub repos
+- A bucket where GH actions will save terraform states for a given environment like dev
+- A DynamoDB table that is to be used for locking TF runs for a given environment; S3 backend

 ### Create infra
 Assumption here is that all environment have separate AWS accounts
 - `export environment=dev`